September 21st, 2021

 If your AC seems to be working harder than it should be, it doesn’t necessarily mean that your Mercer County, NJ home needs AC repair.
 It could be that your attic fan is working against your AC.
+(This is one of the reasons we do not install or usually recommend attic fans).
 If you’re asking the question, “Do attic fans help?” the answer is: it depends.

 How do attic fans work?Before discussing whether your attic fans are working for you or against you, you should understand how an attic fan works.
 When they work the way they’re supposed to, attic fans improve your air conditioner’s performance by removing hot air from your attic.
 The attic is generally the hottest part of the home because it’s not air conditioned and because the air is warmed by solar heat that the roof absorbs.